Do you remember when life wasn’t so serious?

 Whether they’re your own or someone else’s, take the time to watch how they play and explore.
 Every little thing is exciting to them, a leaf, an insect, a piece of clothing.
 Put yourself in that space and learn to look at life through their eyes.

 They live in the moment and enjoy all the little things we are too preoccupied and stressed to see.
+They do not care if they don’t get the best gear from DogGear; they make the most out of life.

 Don’t worry about tomorrow, just make the most of today.